Architecture

 Plugin chain activation

 These commands are sent in batches of 64 to DSP 0, with the ring reprogrammed between batches.
-The complete plugin chain for Apollo x4 contains over 1,300 commands.
+The no_plugins module parameter controls whether this sequence is sent (default: disabled).

 Routing table loading